-Luckily, here you will find simple, budget-friendly weekend DIYs that are guaranteed to make your house feel like a new and improved home.
+Luckily, here you will find simple, budget-friendly weekend DIY home improvements that are guaranteed to make your house feel updated and fresh.

 Home Improvement Checklist